ValeSayfa/MasterThesis/readme.md

 ## Running the web-based tool

-In this section, the introduction about the basic functions of web-based tool is introduced.
+In this section, the introduction about the use of web-based tool is introduced.

+The web-based tool enable users to select different properties and search for guidlines to choice refactoring techniques and approachs based on their specific system.

 ### Open the Index Page